-The Project Narrative describing your technology is considered the main portion of the application and must not exceed 20 pages and 10,000 words of text, which includes the cover page.
+The Project Narrative describing your technology is considered the main portion of the application and must not exceed 20 pages and 10,000 words of text (10-point minimum font size), which includes the cover page.
 Please note that the word limit applies to the text in the body of the Project Narrative and does not include text in tables and graphs.
 Also, sections such as the budget, budget justification, key personnel, commercialization plans and final technical reports should not be included in the Project Narrative but attached in the appropriate fields for those forms.